 General Register Office.
 England and Wales Civil Registration Indexes

-We are grateful to Roy Hilton for providing the photographs of his grandfather reproduced here.
+We are grateful to Roy Hilton, son of Albert Henry Hilton, for providing the photographs of his family reproduced here.